 Driving the road can prove to be problematic if you suffer from car sickness especially, when traveling in a bus.
 The road is a lot more manageable if you are driving yourself but less common.
 Most travelers travel via minibus.

-My girlfriend and I are English teachers and had a friday off due to a Thai holiday.
-We decided that spending a weekend in Pai, Thailand would be a great opportunity to get away from the “big city.”
+I am an English teacher and had a friday off due to a Thai holiday.
+I decided that spending a weekend in Pai, Thailand would be a great opportunity to get away from the “big city.”

 Booking A Bus Ticket

 There are two bus companies that I am aware of that provide bus transportation to Pai from Chiang Mai.
 The first is AyaService Chartered Bus which can pick you up from wherever you are in the city.
 Alternatively, you can go to the bus station that is on the east side of the city, outside of the moat.
 The bus station is close to Central Festival shopping center and the super highway.

 The bus station is split by a road but the bus company that charters trips to Pai is on the left side when driving to the super highway.
 I assumed that it would be a popular weekend to go so I booked our tickets a few days in advance which required me to physically go to the bus station.

 Although I bought tickets a few days in advance, I was not able to get the front row of the bus.
 In addition, the bus departed at 4:30pm because I was not able to get the 5:3opm departure since it was already fully booked and is the last departure time for the day.

 On Thursday afternoon, I am sitting at my desk at school.
 My phone reads 3:22pm.
 I start to visualize everything that I have to do and the approximate amount of time that it will take in order to get ready.
 Clock out.
 Walk to my on campus apartment.
 Change clothes.
 Drive to the bus station.
 Ready… and GO!

 It is 4:05pm.
 My gas gauge reads, “E.” Great.
 Fortunately, I make it to the bus station without running out of gas and I park the bike next to the station.